-Learn to love beans
+Learn to Love Beans

 They’re filling and cheap.
 Homemade chili and refried beans are an inexpensive meal option, as are these homemade baked beans.
 If you’ve been buying canned versions of these, switching to homemade allows you to avoid the BPA that comes from the lining of the cans and you’ll be pleasantly surprised at the savings.

-We are a nation of snackers, but it’s an expensive habit and not at all conducive to eating healthy on a budget.
+We are a nation of snackers, but it’s an expensive habit and not at all conducive to eating well on a budget.
 This is one we’re still working on, but I’m inspired by a friend of mine who just simply doesn’t provide snacks.
 Her family eats meals and the kids are expected to fill themselves and make it to the next meal.
 It’s old fashioned, but it works.

-If you’re new to gardening, there is an initial investment in getting set up as you work to either amend soil or fill pots with potting mix, but in the long run it will save money.
 Let’s say you spend $5 on a bag of potting soil and salvage a pot or bucket for planting in.
 Spend $2 on a packet of lettuce seeds, sow them, and in a month’s time (give or take) you’ll be rewarded with multiple heads of lettuce.
 If you’re paying $2 for a head of lettuce, you only need to grow four to recoup your costs – after that, it’s essentially a free salad.

 And that, my friends, is gold when you’re on a budget.